 Admission applicants must:

-- Applicants must hold a bachelor's degree from an accredited college verified by an official transcript.
+- Applicants must hold a bachelor's degree from an institutionally accredited college verified by an official

-- Applicants must have a cumulative grade point average of 2.5 or a 3.00 on the last 30 hours of undergraduate work or hold a graduate degree from an institutionally accredited institution to be accepted into ATU.
+- Applicants must have a cumulative grade point average of 3.00 on the last 30 hours of undergraduate work or hold a graduate degree from an institutionally accredited institution to be accepted into ATU.
 Admission to graduate study does not imply admission to a specific program or to candidacy for a degree individual programs may require a higher GPA

-- Applicants must request a complete undergraduate official transcript from their bachelor's awarding institution sent directly to the Graduate College.
-Mail all materials to: Graduate College, 1507 North Boulder Avenue Tomlinson 113, Russellville, AR 7280 1.
+- Applicants must request a complete undergraduate official transcript from their bachelor's awarding institution sent directly to Graduate Admissions.
 Electronic official transcripts may be emailed to email@example.com.

-- Applicants must meet additional admission requirements specified by programs in the graduate catalog (GRE, writing samples, etc.).
+- Applicants must meet additional admission requirements specified by programs in the graduate catalog.

-*The application fee may be applied to defer an application for admission in the same program for up to one (1) calendar year from the original application date.
-If an applicant does not complete the admission process within one (1) calendar year from the original application date, or if the applicant applies to a new program, the applicant is responsible for submitting a new application fee.
+*The application fee may be applied to defer admission in the same program for up to one (1) calendar year.
+If an applicant does not complete the admission process within one (1) calendar year, or if the applicant applies to a new program, the applicant is responsible for submitting a new application fee.

 Conditional Admission for Entering Graduate Students

-- Hold a bachelor's degree from an unaccredited institution.
+- Hold a bachelor's degree from an accredited

-- Have not submitted all necessary documentation prior to initial enrollment.
+- Submit all necessary documentation prior to initial

 Former Graduate Students